-Blanketflower, also called Indian Blanketflower or Gaillardia, is a colorful native perennial that grows 10 to 24 inches tall.
+Blanketflower, also called Gaillardia, is a colorful native perennial that grows 10 to 24 inches tall.
 It prefers well-drained soils and elevations between 1,300 and 9,000 feet.
 Its red flowers fringed with bright yellow add a striking contrast to the landscape and it is a great choice for a low-maintenance wildflower garden.
 Blanketflower is also used in reclamation work to revegetate disturbed sites.
 It blooms from Spring through late Summer and is a food source for butterflies and other pollinators.
-Blanketflower may be grown from seed preferably planted in the Spring; it does not require cold stratification to break dormancy.
+Blanketflower seed is best planted in the Spring; it does not require cold stratification to break dormancy.
 The seeds should be planted 1/4 to 1/2 inch deep.
 After establishment, Blanketflower only requires watering during extended hot and dry periods because it develops a tap root that can access deep ground moisture.
 The fuzzy hairs on the stems and leaves of Blanketflower are a skin irritant to some people.

 - Latin Name: Gaillardia aristata